mikelduke/rotate-touchscreen/README.md

 Thanks to this [gist](https://gist.github.com/mildmojo/48e9025070a2ba40795c)

 I found I have a similar problem on my Dell5379 running Ubuntu.
-These scripts help fix it for now.
 The laptop will automatically rotate the display correctly, but the touchscreen overlay stayed in it's default orientation.

 These scripts will rotate the touchscreen to match the display.

 ## Instructions